hantsy/jakartaee10-sandbox/docs/rest.md

 Say 'Hello' to Hantsy at 2022-11-22T22:45:41.129167100
 ```

-Utilize the maven-assemble-plugin, we can package the application with all dependencies into one archive.
+Utilize with maven-assemble-plugin, we can package the application classes with all dependencies into one archive.

 ```xml
  <!-- Maven Assembly Plugin -->